-After having been relegated, Gremio turned to Mano Menezes to lead them back in to the Campeonato Brasileiro Serie A – and he did just that.
+Having been relegated, Gremio turned to Mano Menezes to lead them back in to the Campeonato Brasileiro Serie A – and he did just that.

 With his hands on quality players such as Manchester United's Anderson, Liverpool's Lucas Leiva and Hoffenheim's Carlos Eduardo, Menezes led the Tricolor to two domestic league titles and a Copa Libertadores final.

 During his time at the club, the coach won 89 out of a possible 169 games.

 Taking charge of Corinthians in 2007, the talented coach was charged with the task of once again bringing a side back up from relegation.
 Succeeding once again, Menezes went on to guide the team to the Campeonato Paulista title the following year.